Keswick Adventures Blog

-Keswick in the Lake District is fantastic, there’s no question about it!
+Keswick in the Lake District is fantastic, there's no question about it!
 This gorgeous market town sits on the edge of Derwentwater lake, is surrounded by mountains, and has an incredible amount of things to do both in town and nearby.
 From wonderful attractions like the scenery and local museums, to fun activities such as axe throwing and kayaking, you'll never be short of things to do.

-We simply can’t name everything you can do during your stay, but here are our top pick of the most amazing things to do in Keswick.
+We simply can't name everything you can do during your stay, but

 Keswick is the Adventure Capital of the Lake District, so you've got to enjoy some of the adrenaline for yourself!
 Get your thrills in one of any number of outdoor activities, including water sports like ghyll scrambling and paddle boarding.